Chapter 7 Annotation

 Common annotation for xcms workflow(Kuhl et al. 2012).

-The software could be found here (C. D. Broeckling et al. 2014; Corey D. Broeckling et al. 2016).
+The software could be found here (Broeckling et al. 2014; Broeckling et al. 2016).
 The package included a vignette to follow.

 BioCAn combines the results from database searches and in silico fragmentation analyses and places these results into a relevant biological context for the sample as captured by a metabolic model (Alden et al. 2017).